 For homebodies the sofa is where we spend a lot of our time.
 Therefore it is the one piece of furniture which can take a very long time to decide on.
 The sofa has to work on all fronts – comfort, size, shape, colour, fabric, durability, quality, aesthetics and how it fits in with the rest of the living room.

-It’s often the first item on the shopping list, though, which helps build the rest of the home around it.
+A sofa is often the first item on the shopping list.
+It’s around that which the rest of the interior is built.
 But every few years it has to be replaced…often with a different look.

-Unlike the fashion world, which thrives on super fast turn-over of collections and a trickle down effect from fashionistas, celebrities and influencers, furniture is much more dependent on what consumers actually want…and need.
+Unlike fashion, which thrives on super fast turn-over of collections and a trickle down effect from fashionistas and influencers, furniture is about the end consumer.
+What do people actually need and want?

 Sticking to the Scandinavian design heritage of clean lines and light colours, designers immediately run into trouble.
 Style and substance: because the two do not always go hand in hand.
 Sometimes, the sofa will be the only coloured piece of furniture in the room.

 Boho Sofa : Stylish Sofas Scandi Style

 The stylish younger generation are more well-travelled and internationally minded than the inventors of Danish Modern and Scandinavian design were.
 Thanks to easy transport the new generation have built on the simple, but iconic, designs of the Mid Century Modern masters.
 Rugs, cushions, throws, blankets update the old traditional Nordic look, creating the organised chaos of Scandi Boho.